nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

         2. `createEvent n/Run l/NUS Track d/2023-09-20 t/Training` has been entered once before.
     2. Test case: `editEvent 1 n/Run`<br>
        Expected: No event is edited.
 Error details shown in the result display.
 Command box remains the same.
-    3. Other incorrect editEvent commands to try: `editMember 1`, `editMember` with valid index, but invalid values in fields to be edited (For invalid values of fields, refer to User Guide).<br>
+    3. Other incorrect editEvent commands to try: `editEvent 1`, `editEvent` with valid index, but invalid values in fields to be edited (For invalid values of fields, refer to User Guide).<br>
        Expected: Similar to previous.

 ### Deleting an event